Latina-In-The-Loop/litl-blog/_posts/2026-03-24-hardest-part-isnt-the-ai.md

 ## The Part Nobody Writes About: Credential Hell

-Here's the section I wish I'd had before I started.
+This is where the build slowed down more than I expected.

 Setting up the authentication and credential stack took longer than scaffolding the entire application.
 And it's not because it's hard.
 It's because the failure modes are subtle and the error messages are unhelpful.